 Whether you’re a casual gym-goer or a competitive athlete, essential amino acids are definitely necessary if you’re looking to bring your workout to the next level.
 In fact, essential amino acids like leucine, valine and isoleucine are commonly used to help promote muscle recovery, prevent soreness and fight fatigue as part of a healthy, post-workout meal.

-One large review of eight studies showed that supplementation with BCAAs was able to reduce muscle soreness and improve muscle function following intense workouts.
-Plus, another study conducted by Leeds Metropolitan University found that taking four grams of leucine daily helped enhance strength in men during a 12-week resistance training program.
+One large review of eight studies found that supplementation with BCAAs was able to reduce muscle soreness and improve muscle function following intense workouts.
+Another study conducted by Leeds Metropolitan University found that taking four grams of leucine daily helped enhance strength in men during a 12-week resistance training program.

 4. Boost Mood